 swimming safety information

-was not so toxic, I would love to hear about it.
+If you are old enough to remember swimming here in the past, I would love to hear about it.
 Here are some personal accounts that I really enjoyed reading.
-Particular thanks
+These recollections

 to P.Balfour and B.O'Donovan for sharing some past memorabilia about swimming at Deep Rock: